 Aids for Pulpit Vacancy

-When a congregation is without a pastor, planning worship
+When a congregation is without a pastor under call (or a

-can become a challenge.
-The pastor often serves as the
+challenge.
+The pastor often serves as the technical expert

-technical expert in the congregation.
-Unless there is a
+in the congregation.
+Unless there is a long tradition of

-long tradition of liturgical study among a congregation's
+liturgical study among a congregation's laity, both small

-This page is not an exhaustive "manual" for liturgical
+This constellation of pages is not an exhaustive "manual"

 appropriate seasonal changes while providing tips that may